irtf-chair/code-of-coduct/draft-perkins-irtf-code-of-conduct.md

 raise their concern with the IRTF Chair.

-In exceptional cases, advice from legal counsel may be to restrict an individual from using IRTF systems and/or from participating in IRTF research group meetings, open meetings, conferences, workshops, and other events.
+In exceptional cases, advice from legal counsel may be to restrict an individual from using IRTF IT systems and/or from participating in IRTF research group meetings, open meetings, conferences, workshops, and other events.
 In such cases, the IRTF Chair will act following the principles outlined in the Statement on Restricting Access [RESTRICTING].
 Due to the potential impact